Brooks Public Library: 1993 to present

 In 1993, Brooks Public Library moved to the former Eastern Irrigation District (EID) office building in Evergreen Park.
 A total of $300,000.00 had been raised by the Brooks Library Foundation to help facilitate the move including renovations.
 The new building increased square footage from 5,000 to 8,000.
 The grand opening took place on June 30, 1993.

 In the early 1990s, provincial funding to libraries decreased and municipal funding was frozen by the town of Brooks.
 In 1994, the Brooks Library Board made the decision to begin charging $12.00 for individual memberships.
 A few years later, a family membership fee was added at a price of $18.00.

-In 2000, Karen Armbruster retired after serving the library for thirty years as its Head Librarian.
-Laura Taylor was chosen as her replacement and stayed for a period of nine months.
-In October 2001, Julia Reinhart moved from Ontario to take over the helm.

 The next few years saw a rapid increase in the use of the library's computers and Internet services.
 The establishment of the Alberta SuperNet in 2005, a service that provided all Alberta public libraries with high speed Internet, added to the demand for the libraries' computer services.
 Programming also developed rapidly at this time, particularly in 2003 with the development of the annual Medieval Faire.

 In 2003, Alcoma Community Library, Bassano Memorial Library, and Rolling Hills Public Library joined the Shortgrass Library system.
 Non-resident fees were again increased by the Shortgrass Library System, jumping to $60.00 for an individual and $80.00 for a family membership.
 At this time, The Alberta Library (TAL) was also developed.
 Brooks Public Library joined The Alberta Library initiative, allowing their patrons to apply for TAL cards that could be used at libraries across the province.